postsharp/Metalama.Documentation/content/conceptual/aspects/ordering.md

 ### Per-project ordering

 In Metalama, the order of execution is _static_.
-It is principally a concern of the aspect library author, not one of the user of the aspect library.
+It is principally a concern of the aspect library author, not one of the users of the aspect library.

-Each aspect library should define the order of execution of the aspect it defines, not only with regards to other aspects of the same library, but also to the aspects defined in the referenced aspect libraries.
+Each aspect library should define the order of execution of the aspect it defines, not only in relation to other aspects of the same library, but also to the aspects defined in the referenced aspect libraries.

 When a project uses two unrelated aspect libraries, or when a project defines its own aspects, it has to define the ordering in the project itself.